-Do not take a double dose to make up for a forgotten one.
+Do not take 2 doses to make up for a forgotten one.

+If you forget doses often, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

 The amount of lercanidipine that can lead to an overdose varies from person to person.

 - you take more than your prescribed dose of lercanidipine